mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 # Modifying the container

 The node container is a self contained operating system image.
-You can open a shell in the image with the command
+You can open a shell in the image with the command:
 ```
 wwctl container shell leap15.5
 ```
-After you have opend a shell you may install additional software using `zypper`.
+After you have opened a shell, you may install additional software using `zypper`.

-The shell command provides the option `--bind` which allows to mount arbitrary host directories into the container during the shell session.
+The shell command provides the option `--bind` which allows mounting arbitrary host directories into the container during the shell session.

-Please note that if a command exits with a status other than zero the image won't be rebuilt automatically.
-Therefore it is advised to rebuild the container with
+Please note that if a command exits with a status other than zero, the image won't be rebuilt automatically.
+Therefore it is advised to rebuild the container with:
 ```
 wwctl conainer build leap15.5
 ```